-There are two factors you want to keep in mind before you target your search toward the particular country.
-First, choose a region that is characterized by dry and warm climate; countries bordering the Mediterranean are a perfect choice for this matter.
+There are two factors you want to keep in mind before you target your search toward a particular country.
+First, choose a region that is characterized by a dry and warm climate; countries bordering the Mediterranean are a perfect choice for this matter.
 If you want to import your classic vehicle from, a non-European country, New Zealand, Australia, and South Africa are among the best places you can pick.

 Second, mind the exchange rate and consider taking the advantage of importing a vintage car from countries that are currently going through the economic crisis such as Spain, Greece, Cyprus, and other economically unstable countries mainly located in Southern Europe.

 If you find a classic car that in your opinion is way underpriced, don’t be overly suspicious.
 In most cases, what you find is not a scam.
 Just browse through news and read about the economic situation of the region where you have located a classic car.
 Hopefully, that will give you a piece of mind and help you understand why a car that looks underpriced to you is a fair business for a seller.
 But of course, you have to stay vigilant and pay attention as car buying scams are always a real danger, no matter the country.